 Once the error is detected it must be processed.
 Depending on the type of error, the processing either consists of error recovery or error mitigation.
 Both of these types of processing work to contain the error to prevent its effects from spreading to other parts of the system causing other errors, or even a failure.
 Error recovery moves the system to a state that does not contain the error.
 ROLLBACK and ROLL-FORWARD [Lea00] are two patterns that support error recovery.
-Error mitigation corrects the error without changing the system state.
-Correcting Audits and Error Correcting Codes (both unwritten) are examples of error mitigation patterns.
+Error mitigation masks the error without changing the system's execution state (meaning the program counter doesn't change).
+CORRECTING AUDITS and ERROR CORRECTING CODES (both unwritten) are examples of error mitigation patterns.